ChalitaCh/CMEECourseWork/README.md

 ## Week 3

 Introduction to the R, statistical software.
 This week, we explored the basic R syntax, Priciples of data wrangling and exploration.
 Generate publication quality figures, Data visualisation as well as how to find and fix errors in R code using debugging.

+## Week 7

+This week, we will look at how Python programming can be used in numerical computing, using numpu and scipy packages.
+The workflow for more reproducible and automated data analyses across R and Python using subprocess module, followed by the introduction into Jupyter notebook.